 This shouldn’t be a problem if you’re getting up early, exercising regularly, and working your ass off all day long.
 By 9:00 PM you’ll be exhausted and wanting to hit the sack.
 But we also need to realize there will be special exceptions along the way.

-Earlier this year I created a program called “The 6 Pillars of Health & Wellness”.
+Earlier this year I created a program called “The 6 Pillars To Better Health & Vitality”.
 In it, I did a 4-part segment on sleep.
-So I’ve included links below.
+And I have included links to each of the 4 posts below.

 - Time To Get Some Sleep